bhas/react-teaching/react1-week1/examples/why-react.md

 }
 ```

+> [!TIP]
+> Declarative vs Imperative - Declarative means we declare what we want, Imperative means we describe how to do it.
+>
+> Example - Calling a pizzaria and telling them which pizzas we want is a declarative approach.
+Calling the pizzaria and telling them each step to cook our pizza would be an imperative approach.

 | JS    | React |
 | -------- | ------- |
 | ❌ Does not allow us to mix HTML and JS | ✅ Enables us to write JSX which has a syntax very similar to HMTL    |